We think about maximising athletic performance in two categories: On-Hours and Off-Hours.

 On-Hours = training or performance.
 Off-Hours = recovery and preparation.

 In this article, we'll discuss:

 - How can I experiment to find what fuel sources work best for me?

-- What are some potential risks of high Variability to my health and performance?
+- What are some potential risks of high Stability measures to my health and performance?

-Overall, Glucose Variability is a good way to understand how much your glucose levels vary.
-Analyzed in conjunction with your Off-Hours Glucose Zones and you will get a precise representation of both the amplitude and frequency of your glucose levels over time outside of training.
+Overall, Glucose Stability is a good way to understand how much your glucose levels vary.
+Analyzed in conjunction with your other Off-Hours metrics and you will get a precise representation of both the amplitude and frequency of your glucose levels over time outside of training.

 Determining which type of food and amount of fuel to consume to help prevent a dip or a steep spike in your glucose levels is critical.
 It’s the difference between sustained energy and feeling sluggish.